-5) Enjoy endless tapas in your bathrobe
+3) Enjoy endless tapas in your bathrobe

-The only restaurant of its kind in Canada, the Treetop Tapas restaurant is reserved exclusively for robed spa guests.
+The only restaurant of its kind in Canada, the Treetop Tapas & Grill restaurant is reserved exclusively for robed spa guests.

 Gazing out through cedar-framed windows at the serene forest, we oohed and ahhed over fresh crab meat wrapped in zucchini slices, and duck with camembert polenta and mustard greens.

 And, yes, wine can be ordered too.
 (Alcohol is an extra cost.)